wiseman-timelord/Chat-Gradio-Gguf/README.md

 # Current
 1. Qwen 3 and Deepseek 3, compatibility/integration/features.
 2. Need to simplify streaming, I want it character by character instead of chunking into words/sentences, so as to simplify.
 As a result hopefully remove occurences of no response until the complete thing is outputted, just print it how it comes, subject to whatever filters are present.
+3. There is no stop button.

 # Distant
 1. **Safe Globals** - Standardize all global variables using safe, unique three-word labels to avoid conflicts.